lessthanoptimal/BoofCV/README.md

           Name            |                 Description
 --------------------------|---------------------------------------------------------------------
-integration:applet        | Code for using BoofCV inside a Java applet integration:jcodec        | [JCodec](http://jcodec.org/) is a pure Java video reader/writer
+integration:applet        | Code for using BoofCV inside a Java applet. integration:jcodec        | [JCodec](http://jcodec.org/) is a pure Java video reader/writer.
-integration:openkinect    | Used the [Kinect](http://openkinect.org) RGB-D sensor with BoofCV
+integration:openkinect    | Used the [Kinect](http://openkinect.org) RGB-D sensor with BoofCV.
-integration:processing    | Easy to use interface in [Processing](https://processing.org/) programming language integration:WebcamCapture | Use webcams with BoofCV using [WebcamCapture](http://webcam-capture.sarxos.pl/)
-integration:xuggler       | [Xuggler](http://www.xuggle.com/xuggler/) is a wrapper around FFMPEG for reading video files.
+integration:processing    | Easy to use interface in [Processing](https://processing.org/) programming language. integration:pyboof        | Wrapper around BoofCV for the Python programming language using [Py4J](https://www.py4j.org/). integration:WebcamCapture | A few functions that make [WebcamCapture](http://webcam-capture.sarxos.pl/) even easier to use. integration:xuggler       | [Xuggler](http://www.xuggle.com/xuggler/) is a wrapper around FFMPEG for reading video files.